matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 Upgradability methods are all part of the `zkUpgrades` property in the HardhatRuntimeEnvironment and you only need to interact with it in order to deploy or upgrade your contracts.

-Let's see how you can use proxies in more detail:

 For the following examples, we use the simple `Box` smart contract: